egyjs/jobhunt/.ai/CONVENTIONS.md

 ## Testing Conventions

-- Run `python main.py` in a controlled environment to verify the workflow.
+- Run `python main.py` to start the API and ensure endpoints respond.
-- When feasible, capture mock responses or sample CSV output to compare against expected schemas.
+- Use the sample data under `data/sample_jobs/` for deterministic manual tests.
+- Capture database snapshots or exported JSON when validating deduplication or application workflow changes.
 - Document manual test steps in tickets or feature specs so runs are repeatable.

 ---